hoomano/mojodex_mobile/README.md

 # MOJODEX MOBILE APP

-The Mojodex Mobile App is an open-source mobile application for the Mojodex digital assistant platform.
+The Mojodex Mobile App is an open-source Flutter application, part of the Mojodex digital assistant platform.

 Designed to help businesses and individuals with their specific tasks and processes, Mojodex provides a task-oriented, configurable, and personalizable experience on-the-go.

 ## Prerequisites

+### Flutter

+See the [Flutter installation guide](https://flutter.dev/docs/get-started/install) for details on how to install Flutter on your machine.

+### Mojodex Backend
-To use the Mojodex Mobile App, you must have the Mojodex backend running on your local machine or a remote server.
+To build and use the Mojodex Mobile App, you must have the Mojodex backend running on your local machine or a remote server.

 Follow the instructions in the [Mojodex README](https://github.com/hoomano/mojodex) to set up and run the project.